GIGCymru/NHSWales-fhir-profiles/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Location.page.md

 Each Location must support:
 1. An identifier *
-2. A status of the location (i.e., whether it is active, suspended or inactive)
+2. A status of the location (i.e. whether it is active, suspended or inactive)
 3. An address for the location
 4. A managing organization for the location
 5. A part of reference to signify if a location is physically part of another location